Johan Agrell Johan Agrell

 The only known (to us) portrait of Johan Agrell, an engraving by V. D. Preisler after a painting by J. J. Preisler, Nuremberg 1754.
 Detail.

 Johan Agrell (1701–1765) was born in the Swedish province of Östergötland and studied music in Uppsala.
 Most of his professional career, however, was spent in Germany.
 He was recruited from Sweden to Kassel as a member of the royal orchestra, where he became famous as a virtuoso on both harpsichord and violin.
 In 1746 he moved to Nuremberg as the city’s director of music, which he remained until his death in 1765.
-He married in 1749 and had a daughter [concert program 2001], but probably no descendants named Agrell.
+He married Margaretha Förtsch in 1749 and had a daughter Ursula Barbara, who died in childbirth just like her mother [MS vol. 1, p.
+67].
+We do not know if he had any surviving grandchildren.

 Sources